903.9 General Information Signs

 903.9.13 Welcome To Signs for Cities

 Option.
-Cities may place Welcome To signs on MoDOT right of way to welcome visitors to their city when their city limits encompass the intersection.
+Cities may place Welcome To signs on MoDOT right of way within city limits as a gateway to welcome visitors to their city.

 Guidance.
 Welcome To signs should be installed in a location that does not interfere with normal highway signs and possess the least possible threat to the motorist should they leave the roadway.